 The American Society of Journalists and Authors is proud to recognize the vital work of journalists worldwide as they help audiences understand all aspects of the 2020 coronavirus pandemic.
 Introducing the first-of-its-kind COVID-19 Writing Awards.
-The contest is now open, and submissions will be accepted until July 3, 2020.
+The contest is now closed.
+Thank you and good luck to all the entrants!

 "Professional journalists are key in helping us all navigate the confusing and conflicting news about a worldwide crisis that is changing our lives," said Janine Latus, chair of the ASJA Crisis Coverage Awards.
 "ASJA is proud to recognize our colleagues' vital work as they help audiences make sense of all aspects of the coronavirus pandemic."